-Banks are offering Canadians more secure and fast ways to do their banking.
+Banks are offering Canadians more secure and faster ways to do their banking.
 Customers are embracing new technologies and say they see real value in the increased convenience, choice and flexibility that they have in banking today.

 Banks offer a wide range of financial services for consumers and a number of ways for people to access those services.
-In fact, of the 80 banks operating in Canada, at least 40 offer financial products and services - including bank accounts, credit cards, loans and investments - to Canadian consumers.
+In fact, of the 80 banks operating in Canada, at least 40 offer financial products and services to Canadian consumers - including bank accounts, credit cards, loans and investments.

 Gone are the days when doing your banking meant a visit to a branch.
 Now a customer can bank anytime from virtually anywhere through online, mobile and telephone banking.
 Caught in the grocery store checkout line without enough cash?
 Customers can use debit cards and get cash back at the same time.
 Forgot to pay some bills before going on vacation?
 Customers can pay bills online, through a mobile device, at an ABM or by phone or even set them up for direct payment.